 Let’s take a look at the market’s trend toward higher deductibles—and higher out-of-pocket costs—and find out how an insurance portfolio containing supplemental insurance plans can provide invaluable peace of mind.

 It’s no secret that healthcare costs have been on the rise for decades, even before President Obama signed the Affordable Care Act into law in 2010.
 Since 2013, in fact, average individual health insurance premiums increased 99% and family premiums increased 140%.1 That means annual major medical health plan deductibles are rising in an effort to keep pace with these ever-rising premiums.

-Increasing policyholders’ cost sharing responsibility—defined by Healthcare.gov as “the share of costs covered by your insurance that you pay out of your own pocket”—has been a key way to keep insurance premiums more affordable and within reach of more Americans.
+Increasing policyholders’ cost sharing responsibility—defined by Healthcare.govlink opens in a new window as “the share of costs covered by your insurance that you pay out of your own pocket”—has been a key way to keep insurance premiums more affordable and within reach of more Americans.
 The basic formula is: higher out-of-pocket costs = lower monthly insurance premiums.

 The logic goes, an individual or family assumes more personal financial responsibility for paying their medical expenses on the back end, in the form of deductibles, coinsurance and copays (with annual deductibles being the “biggie”) in exchange for a lower cost of insurance coverage on the front end, in the form of lower monthly premiums.

 Healthcare consumer trends show that more people are indeed making the “higher deductible/lower premium” choice.
 According to a Consumer Reports study, two-thirds of people on the ACA exchanges in 2016 were enrolled in Silver Plans, which have relatively low premiums and average deductibles of $3,572 for an individual and $7,474 for a family.2